Salma Hayek Goes Makeup Free & Shows Off Gray Hair In New Photo

 Hayek previously joked as she entered her 50s that she doesn’t feel the need to look uber-glamorous all the time since she married her husband François-Henri Pinault a decade ago in 2009.

-“I will sometimes say, ‘I am 50 years old!
+“I will sometimes say, ‘I am 50-years-old!
 Why do I have to look good?
 I already got my guy!'”
 Hayek told Net-a-Porter’s The Edit magazine, per E!
 News, in a 2017 interview.
 “But then, I don’t want to lose the guy, either.”